 Different types of exam questions make for a rich test structure, which applies to a wide range of students.
-Learn about their characteristics, advantages, and disadvantages in this article.
+Learn about common test questions, their characteristics, advantages, and disadvantages in this article.

 In the previous article, we learned 7 tips for creating online exams.
 One of the tips is about choosing the types of exam questions.
 It is also true for paper-based exams.
 The questions decide whether a test is good or bad.
 Thus, writing effective test questions plays an important role to assess students of all levels.
 Generally, there are two categories of test items: Objective and Subjective.